Berkeley Hills: Geology

 The Berkeley Hills are bounded by the major Hayward Fault along their western base, and the minor Wildcat fault on their eastern side.
-The highest peaks are Grizzly Peak with an elevation of 1,754 feet (535 m) and Round Top, an extinct volcano with an elevation of 1,761 feet (537 m) and William Rust Summit at an elevation of 1,004 feet (306 m).
+The highest peaks are Grizzly Peak, with an elevation of 1,754 feet (535 m); Round Top, an extinct volcano with an elevation of 1,761 feet (537 m); and William Rust Summit at an elevation of 1,004 feet (306 m).

 Vollmer Peak (elevation 1,905 feet/581 m), although commonly thought to be part of the Berkeley Hills, is actually located on the adjacent San Pablo Ridge near the point where it meets the Berkeley Hills at the head of Wildcat Canyon.
 Vollmer Peak was named in honor of the first police chief of the City of Berkeley, August Vollmer.
 It was formerly known as "Bald Peak", and as "Rocky Mound" in the 19th century.

 Over time, the widespread deposition of loose sediments along the hillsides, along with fracturing from the fault and other factors make these hills susceptible to landslides.
 These landslides are more likely to be caused by precipitation than by a seismic event.